PeterMosmans/ansible-role-virtualbox-guest/README.md

 **virtualbox_x11**: A boolean stating whether VirtualBox guest additions will be compiled with x11 support.
 If not specified, defaults to no.

+**virtualbox_use_latest_kernel**: A boolean stating whether latest kernel must be installed.
+If set to false, installation may fail due to kernel headers missing.
+This is a common situation for Centos.
+If set to true, kernel will always be updated to latest **and VM rebooted** if kernel version changed.
+Default is false.

 ## Dependencies